Exclsior/Pokemon_Emerald_Legacy_Enhanced/README.md

       * Base Attack Increased by 10
       * Base Special Attack Decreased by 5
       * Base Special Defence Decreased by 5
+    ***Note:** If you are bringing a save file from Emerald Legacy and have Grovyle or Sceptile in your party, please deposit and withdraw from a PC to get their base stat calculations to be reset.
+  * Giga Drain TM added to Battle Frontier Mart

 ### Planned Changes:
 * Buff Signature Moves: